mikebaker85/shiptheory-api-docs/source/includes/main.md

-sku | Yes | SKU of the product being sent qty | No | Quantity of the product being sent value | Yes | The price of the product to the customer weight | Yes | The weight of the product in kilograms, to two decimal places commodity_code  | No | UN Commodity Code, used for shipping internationally commodity_description | No | Commodity Description, used for shipping internationally commodity_manucountry | No | Country of Manufacture, used for shipping internationally
+sku | Yes | SKU of the product being sent qty | No | Quantity of the product being sent value | Yes | The price of the product to the customer weight | Yes | The weight of the product in kilograms, to three decimal places commodity_code  | No | UN Commodity Code, used for shipping internationally commodity_description | No | Commodity Description, used for shipping internationally commodity_manucountry | No | Country of Manufacture, used for shipping internationally